montif1975/Wifi-Light-Thermo/README.md

 ## Web interface

-The simple web server implemented in the device serve this pages:
+The simple web server implemented in the device serves this pages:

 | Page              | Available in AP mode | Avilable in STA mode |
 |-------------------|----------------------|----------------------|